 A common form of suicidal asphyxia is caused by the use of inert-gas.
 These deaths may also be accidental when located in an area compromised by a high level of gas.
 An inert gas is a gas that has no toxic or anesthetic properties and does not act upon the heart or hemoglobin.
 Instead, the gas acts simply to reduce the oxygen concentration in the blood to dangerously low levels, thereby eventually depriving all cells in the body of oxygen.

 This course also covers the asphyxial death classification of environmental asphyxial death.
 Environmental Asphyxia is due to insufficient oxygen in the environment.
 Deaths are almost always accidental.
 An oxygen concentration of 16% or less is dangerous, and with 5% concentration, consciousness is lost rapidly and death occurs within a few minutes.
 Environmental asphyxia deaths are typed in four manners:

 - Entrapment or Engulfment

 The final classification discussed in this course is pathological asphyxia.
 Pathological is dealing with or attributable to disease or medical condition.
 These asphyxial deaths are caused by such things as anaphylaxis, pulmonary edema, and COPD.

 This is an online video training and is designed to be interactive with students by random quizzes and a final exam.
-Student login time is tracked per student to verify time spent in the course if needed.
-Testing cannot be done until videos are watched.
-Each video has a unique symbol or picture that will appear prominently in the video and is part of the test questions, this will ensure the video has been watched.
-Certificates will only be available for print after successful completion of the final exam and the course evaluation.
+Student login time is tracked per student to verify the time spent in the course if needed.
+Testing cannot be done until the videos are watched.
+Many videos has a unique symbol or picture that will appear prominently in the video and is part of the test questions, this will ensure the video has been watched.
+Certificates will only be available for print after the successful completion of the final exam and the course evaluation.